Zequez/santuario/README.md

 The target platforms is the web, and mobile by the use of progressive web apps.

+Temporarily you can find the experiments at https://santuario.zequez.space (It's in spanish for now!)

 ## A patchwork of tools

 The purpose of this repository is not only to build, but also to document